IN THE POTTERS HANDS

 RETURNING TO CLAY

 Clay is this earthen material that has no power to resist or hinder the potter.
 The Potter, the One True God, has the ultimate power to arrange our lives according to His will.
 Hence, things come to us in life that seems good unto Him.
-Like when God drove Israel from one place to the other than scattered them to the four corners of the earth.
+Like when God drove Israel from one place to the other and then scattered them to the earth's four corners.
 Always, we remain at the mercy of our Father.
 Yet, God knows our God-given-ability and what potential resides within us.
 In other words, our Father knows our spiritual, physical, emotional constitutions, as any parent knows their child.
 Could Moses have known in advance that he would be carrying a staff of power following 40 years of wondering before his call?
 Could he have known that he would be used to bring down the most powerful nation of his day with that same staff?
 Or part the Red Sea, and turn the Nile into blood?
 The answer is a resounding no!

 You see, God-given abilities remain undiscovered until we arrive on the divine path of calling coupled with surrender.
 At each higher step comes a greater calling, followed by new skills never learned before.
 Jeremiah 18:4 conveys this principle.
 “The vessel that he made of clay was marred in the hand of the potter: so, he made it again another vessel, as seemed good to the potter to make it.
 The songwriter expressed this attitude, “have Thine own way, Lord.
 Have Thine own way.
 Thou art the Potter.
 I am the clay.
 Mold me and make me after thy will.
 While I am waiting, yielded, and still.”